FontoXML/fontoxml-web-references/README.md

 ## Getting started

-This add-on can be added to an editor by selecting it in the list of add-ons available on the SDK porta.
+This add-on can be added to an editor by selecting it in the list of add-ons available on the SDK portal.
 This can then be installed as usual.

 ---